 Beijing was already a strategically important city in northern China for centuries when Kublai Khan (1215-1294) of the Yuan Dynasty (1271-1368) moved his capital here from Karakorum in Mongolia.
 With the collapse of the vast Mongol empire in 1368, Beijing, known as Da Du or Grand Capital at the time, lost its status as the country’s capital.
 But the city regained its capital status in 1420 when the imperial court of the successive Ming Dynasty relocated to Beijing from Nanjing.
 Beijing continued to serve as China’s capital after Manchu tribes dethroned the last emperor of the Ming Dynasty in 1644 and established the Great Qing Empire (Qing Dynasty), which lasted till 1912.

-Afternoon sightseeing in Beijing takes in Lama Temple and Guozijian (imperial academy).
+Free Afternoon to explore on your own.
+Optional sightseeing in Lama Temple may be available upon request.
 Lama Temple, commonly known as Yonghe Temple among locals, was built in 1694 as residence of Prince Yong (Yinzhen), one of the sons of Emperor Kangxi.
 After Prince Yong ascended the throne as Emperor Yongzheng in 1722, half of his former residence was turned into a lamasery – a monastery for monks of Tibetan Buddhism.
-Guozijian was the highest institute of learning in China’s traditional educational system during the Yuan, Ming and Qing dynasties.
-Its main functions also included assisting the imperial court in administering national examinations.

 Day 6/Sat: Beijing (B/L/D)